-Each year the Superintendent and District staff members build a budget based on School Finance legislation in accordance with policy guidelines established by the Board of Education.
+Each year the Superintendent and District staff members build a budget based on the School Finance Act funding in accordance with policy guidelines established by the Board of Education.
 The budget is submitted to the Board for consideration and adoption at the regularly scheduled monthly Board meeting in June of each fiscal year.